 You will have your 1″ ball female ram mount and then your hardware.
 This hardware does not need to be exact.
 I bought 1/4″-20 x 3/4″ Hex Head Bolts threaded male, that will go into the female 1/4″-20 Ram Mount thread.
 These are the bolts that I bought.

-You don’t need to buy a set like I did though.
-You can always go down to home depot and buy a single, although some box stores only sell them in a bulk box of 50 or 100.
+You don’t need to buy a set as I did though.
+You can always go down to the Home Depot and buy a single, although some box stores only sell them in a bulk box of 50 or 100.
 And, it’s always nice to have extra bolts.

-For washers, we found a couple washers laying around the shop.
-We actually ended up using one larger diameter washer for the install as it gave us a little more surface area support on the backside of the 4Runner dash.
+For washers, we found a couple of washers laying around the shop.
+We actually ended up using one larger diameter washer for the installation as it gave us a little more surface area support on the backside of the 4Runner dash.

 Step #5: Prepare Your Ram Mount Configuration